batteries76/switch-maven/node/content/01-node-intro.md

 #### Server?

 A web server is merely a computer that has been set up to listen to incoming HTTP traffic (there are a few different types of server, but from here on server will mean web server).
 That's really all.
-It's a computere that is running a program, and that program is keeping a port open to the internet and listening to the traffic.
+It's a computer that is running a program, and that program is keeping a port open to the internet and listening to the traffic.
+Of course this is more complicated underneath, but for now, as web devs, this is the part that interests us.

 To understand a little about what is happening with a web server, we need to talk a little about the internet more broadly.
 There is a lot that could be said here, and many levels to dive into.
 But for our purposes I think we can keep it relatively simple to start with, and dive a bit deeper down the track when the basics have sunk in.

 #### The Internet?
 HTTP?
 The internet is run on the basis of the HTTP and TCP protocols.
 You may be familiar with these terms.
 Again, keeping it short, the TCP protocol is the way the data is sent, and HTTP tells us how to interpret the data that is sent via TCP.
 You can think of TCP as the water that the data swims through.
 TCP is the communication instructions, and HTTP is the format of the data being sent via that medium.

 To understand that a little more, we need an understanding of what a protocol is.
 A protocol is essentially just a shared understanding about the shape of some data, or the method to asssemble that data.
 If we are going to send any information, we need to have some way for both parties involved, the sender and the receiver, to be able to know how to assemble and then how to read that information.

 #### Protocols and Formats
 We could make up a way to send some data that is called asterisk-ampersand protocol.
 We can decide ahead of time that the data that we send is going to be deliniated by '*', and each line of data will end with '&'.
 A file containing this data might look something like this:

 ```